Learn how to create a non-toxic bedroom by purifying the air and buying safer products.

 Here are some better bedding alternatives:

-- Organic cotton sheets – I’ve purchased organic sheet sets at Target.
-There are some high quality brands like Under the Canopy sheets available on Amazon and if you want super nice sheets, check out Coyuchi.
+- Organic cotton sheets – I’ve purchased organic sheet sets at Target and they are perfectly serviceable.
+If you want super nice organic cotton sheets, check out Coyuchi.

-- Bamboo fiber sheets – Renewable bamboo is naturally temperature regulating (Target has an affordable bamboo rayon sheet set).
+- Bamboo fiber sheets – Renewable bamboo is naturally temperature regulating.
+Target has an affordable bamboo rayon sheet set.
+And I’m in love with my bamboo sheets from Cariloha.

-- Wool & organic cotton pillows – We love our natural wool pillows from Moss Envy (made in Minnesota!)!
-The cover is organic cotton.
+- Wool & organic cotton pillows – We love our natural wool filled pillows from Moss Envy (made in Minnesota!)
+The cover is organic cotton and these are the best pillows I’ve personally used.

 - Latex & Kapok pillows – We also love our Green Pillows from Avocado.
 They are a mix of GOLS organic certified latex and GOTS organic certified Kapok fill, wrapped in a GOTS organic certified cotton cover.
-Super plush!
+You can adjust the amount of fill which is really helpful.

 Read my Guide to Natural & Organic Bedding here!